 Originally written in 2009.
 Edited for grammar and clarity.

-Evangelical Christianity teaches that followers of Jesus must practice lives of self-denial.
-Self is the problem — the flesh wars against the spirit, the spirit wars against the flesh.
+Evangelical Christianity teaches that the followers of Jesus must practice self-denial.
+“Self” is the problem — the flesh wars against the spirit, the spirit wars against the flesh.
 Far too many Christians, thanks to this teaching, live guilt-ridden lives.
 Guilt over giving in to the flesh, guilt over letting self have control.

-And like children on a merry-go-round, around and around go Evangelicals, from sin to forgiveness, sin to forgiveness, over, and over, and over again.
-Is it any wonder then, that many Christians live such conflicted lives?
+And like children on a merry-go-round, around and around Evangelicals go, from sin to forgiveness, sin to forgiveness, over, and over, and over again.
+Is it any wonder then, that many Christians live such conflicted, defeated lives?

 Let me pose a question to my readers: